readytensor/rt-datasets-multiclass-classification/README.md

 ---

-## DNA Splice Junction
+### DNA Splice-Junction Gene Sequences

-#### Alias (in scorecards): splice_junction
+#### Alias (in scorecards): dna_splice_junction

 #### Domain / Industry: Molecular Biology

 #### Description

 The problem posed in this dataset is to recognize, given a sequence of DNA, the boundaries between exons (the parts of the DNA sequence retained after splicing) and introns (the parts of the DNA sequence that are spliced out).
 This problem consists of two subtasks: recognizing exon/intron boundaries (referred to as EI sites), and recognizing intron/exon boundaries (IE sites).
-(In the biological community, IE borders are referred to as acceptors while EI borders are referred to as donors.
+In the biological community, IE borders are referred to as acceptors while EI borders are referred to as donors.

 #### Dataset characteristics

-- Number of samples = 3,190
+- Number of samples = 3178
 - Number of input features = 62
 - Number of target classes = 3
 - Has categorical features = Yes
 - Has missing values = No

 Original dataset contains 3,190 samples.
 The field called `Instance` is used as the unique identifier.
-Some instance ids had multiple records - in such case, the first record is retained.
+Some instance ids had multiple records - in such case, the first record is retained and others are dropped.

 #### Attribution